 Current Lead Time

-As of November 25, we are bidding on projects that will start in early to mid December.
+We are bidding on projects that will start in early to mid January.